TaitoUnited/taito-cli/docs/manual/03-usage.md

 #### Running shell commands

 You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods --namespace my-project-dev`.
-You can also start an interactive shell inside the container: `taito --shell`.
+You can also start an interactive shell inside the container: `taito shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
 If you need some tools that taito-cli container doesn't provide by default, see [customizing taito-cli](#customizing-taito-cli).

 #### Setting current context for shell commands